gnikyt/lockscreen-quotes/README.md

 ## Installation

 1. Clone this repository
-2. Insert quotes into the quotes/ folder or anywhere you please
+2. Insert quotes into the quotes/ folder or anywhere you please (example: quote1.txt, quote2.txt)

 ## Usage